YohanGrember/vim-config/README.md

-# Vim Configuration
+# A simple vim configuration

-To use this vim configuration, please open a terminal and copu paste this:
+To automatically install my vimrc and all those cool plugins, please open a terminal and copy paste this:

 ```shell
 mv ~/.vimrc ~/.vimrc.old >> /dev/null